kisinga/go-htmx-tictactoe/README.md

 In order to receive state changes, the server creates a channel for each client.
 Each client subscribes to a specific game via SSE, meaning that each game change is broadcasted to all listening clients attached to it.
 Each game is itself a channel that broadcasts the state of the game to all the clients listening to it.
 An SSE channel is maintained for each client and each game.
 Whenever a client disconnects, the server closes the channel and removes the client from the game.

+## Logic flow

+Homepage --> Create Game (POST new_game, redirect --> board/gameID)
+board/gameID --> Join Game (GET request to /events/gameID)

+At this point the client is listening to the gameID channel and will receive updates from the server

+board/gameID --> Make Move (POST play/gameID/row/col)

+Currently, any player can make a move, but the server will automatically switch the player after each move.
+The server will also check for a win or a draw and send the state to all the clients.